-The thanks-giving ritual is very brief but is done thrice a day, namely, at sunrise, noon and sunset.
-These are considered traditional periods.
+Any thanks giving ceremony is symbolic and is designed to kindle a delicate feeling within.
+The thanks-giving ritual to the Sun fits this definition.
+Water signifies the care and love which nature showers on all creatures.
+Besides, the ritual very brief but is done thrice a day, namely, at sunrise, noon and sunset.
+These three are transitional periods.
 The first water or Argya offering is ideally offered a bit before Sunrise.
 The second water offering is done when the Sun is overhead and the third one before the Sun sets.
 The Argya offering is generally followed with a short meditation using the powerful Gayatri mantra.
 The Gayatri mantra seeks the blessings of the Sun for a sharp intellect.

 Idai-Kaattu (இடைக்காட்டு சித்தர்) Siddhar, a wise person, who lived a few thousand years ago, during the Sangam age, in Tamil Nadu, composed a witty verse on Arya offering.
 People can easily remember the idea timing for Argya offering.
 The following verse can be translated into “Without seeing, without tilting and while seeing!
 Take a dip, See it vanish!
 See it Vanish!”.
 The verse is comical and cryptic but easy to